 Enter the plastic deli-container lid.
 I’m talking about the thin, round, transparent containers that once contained olives or potato salad.
 Place one lid in the palm of my hand.
 It’s flexible, and the edges are a bit scratchy, just enough to scrape the dough from the inside of the bowl.
 Two or three turns around, and it all comes off.

-Finally, this isn't a big surprise, but I don't know how I could garden any more without . . .
+Finally, as a bonus, there’s one more thing I don’t know how I could garden without…

 But their singular feature turned out to be the way they scrub down so readily, going from muddy garden soil/slushy driveway to shower to heading-for-town in a couple of minutes.
 Stuff a hand towel in ‘em to dry ‘em off.

-Over the past 15 years or so, I've bought many Crocs in different colors and styles.
+Over the past 15 years or so, I’ve bought many shoes in different colors and styles.
 I wear them year round; the classic clunky ones go well with heavy socks in winter, and the more delicate sandals travel to all but the fanciest shindigs.
-Crocs aren't recyclable, but they do last a long time.
-I just recently wore through through my first pair, bought in 2003.
+Crocs aren’t recyclable, but they do last a long time.
+I just recently wore through through my first pair, bought in 2007.